flaneurette/Emojis/README.md

 # Emojis

-UNICODE emojis to HTML entities
+UNICODE emojis to HTML entities, and a testcase with a emoji picker.

 # License
 The GNU General Public License.